Thomas Wayne: Batman: Earth One

 Thomas Wayne in Batman: Earth One.
 Art by Gary Frank and Jon Sibal.

-An alternate universe variant of Thomas Wayne appears in Batman: Earth One.
+An alternate universe version of Thomas Wayne appears in Batman: Earth One.

 Flashpoint

 Batman (left) and the Joker (right) of the Flashpoint universe.
 Art by Dave Johnson.

-An alternate universe variant of Thomas Wayne appears in the Flashpoint event.
-This version is Batman to avenge the death of his son Bruce Wayne, with his wife Martha becoming a version of the Joker.
+An alternate universe version of Thomas Wayne appears in the Flashpoint event.
+This version became Batman to avenge the death of his son Bruce Wayne, with his wife Martha becoming a version of the Joker.
 Following his introduction in Flashpoint, Thomas makes subsequent appearances in the events Convergence, The Button, and Flashpoint Beyond.

 JLA: Earth 2

-An alternate universe variant of Thomas Wayne appears in JLA: Earth 2.
+An alternate universe version of Thomas Wayne appears in JLA: Earth 2.
 This version became the commissioner of the Gotham City Police Department after the deaths of Martha and Bruce.

 Superman: Red Son

-An alternate universe variant of Thomas Wayne appears in Superman: Red Son.
+An alternate universe version of Thomas Wayne appears in Superman: Red Son.
 This version is an anti-communist activist who is later killed by the NKVD under Commissar Pyotr Roslov.

 The New 52

 Earth 2

-An alternate universe variant of Thomas Wayne from Earth-Two who succeeded Bruce as Batman using the Miraclo pill appears in The New 52.
+An alternate universe version of Thomas Wayne from Earth-Two who succeeded Bruce as Batman using the Miraclo pill appears in The New 52.

-During the Convergence event, he is killed while fighting the Club of Villains.
-Thomas was later succeeded by Dick Grayson.
+During the Convergence storyline, Thomas is killed while fighting the Club of Villains.
+He is later succeeded by Dick Grayson.

 Earth 3

-An alternate universe variant of Thomas Wayne from Earth-Three appears in The New 52.
+An alternate universe version of Thomas Wayne from Earth-Three appears in The New 52.
 This version is a sociopathic doctor who is later killed by Alfred Pennyworth.

 DC Comics Bombshells

-An alternate universe variant of Thomas Wayne appears in DC Comics Bombshells.
+An alternate universe version of Thomas Wayne appears in DC Comics Bombshells.
 This version was saved by Batwoman, leading Bruce Wayne to become Batman in the latter's honor.

 Absolute Universe

-An alternate universe variant of Thomas Wayne appears in Absolute Batman.
-This version is a schoolteacher who was killed protecting his students from a shooter.
+An alternate universe version of Thomas Wayne appears in Absolute Batman.
+This version is a school teacher who was killed protecting his students from a shooter.